puremourning/vimspector/README.md

   [the debugpy
   documentation](https://github.com/microsoft/debugpy#debugpy-cli-usage) for
   details.
-* use the built-in "multi-session" adapter.
+* Use the built-in "multi-session" adapter.
 This just asks for the host/port to connect to.
 For example:

 ```json